-The building consists of a wide, rectangular nave, a much narrower and shorter chancel on a rectangular plan and a porch attached to the southern wall of the nave.
-Most of the windows are two-light and in rectangular frames, they come from the fifteenth century.
-In the eastern wall of the chancel there is a bifora crowned with trefoils.
-The west façade is decorated with a single narrow window and an ogival portal.
-Inside the nave there is a late medieval roof truss and fifteenth-century rood screen separating the chancel from the nave.
+The building consists of a wide, rectangular nave, a much narrower and shorter rectangular chancel and a porch attached to the southern wall of the nave.
+The original windows were pointed openings, some filled with trefoils.
+At the end of the 15th century, some of them were transformed into two-light ones in rectangular frames, crowned with ogee arches.
+The west façade was decorated with a single narrow window and a simple pointed portal.
+The second entrance led from the south through the aforementioned porch in which two stone benches were placed.
+Inside the presbytery, a late-medieval rood screen separated from the nave, which was covered with a wooden barrel vault.

 Website britishlistedbuildings.co.uk, Church of St Michael and All Angels A Grade I Listed Building in Llantrisant Fawr, Monmouthshire.